tkcoding/technical_analysis_learning/README.md

 Kernel > change kernel > technical_analysis_env.
 4. Have fun

+## Important
+If you are in country where there's a ban to binance website , you will need to connect to VPN in order to access to binance API or else connection will be timeout.
 ## Author working on django website to keep track of own stock,crypto portfolio